LearnToRunFast/CS_Notes/Computer.Systems.A.Programmer's.Perspective/Computer.Systems.A.Programmer's.Perspective.md

 ### Memory Hierarchy

 An important lesson from this simple example is that a system spends a lot of time moving information from one place to another.
 The machine instructions in the hello program are originally stored on disk.
 When the program is loaded, they are copied to main memory.
-As the processor runs the program, instruc- tions are copied from main memory into the processor.
+As the processor runs the program, instructions are copied from main memory into the processor.
 Similarly, the data string hello,world\n, originally on disk, is copied to main memory and then copied from main memory to the display device.
 From a programmer’s perspective, much of this copying is overhead that slows down the “real work” of the program.
 Thus, a major goal for system designers is to make these copy operations run as fast as possible.

  The processor can read data from the register file almost 100 times faster than from memory.
 Even more troublesome, as semiconductor technology progresses over the years, this *processor–memory gap* continues to increase.
 It is easier and cheaper to make processors run faster than it is to make main memory run faster.